-ES Figure 2 illustrates that the emission shares of the various greenhouse gases are similar for the full time period.
-CO2 accounts for the largest share of emissions, while CH4, N2O and F-Gases are only minor contributors.
-After increasing emissions between 1990 and 1998, the emissions fluctuate between 1998 and 2006 without any significant trend.
-After 2006, emissions show a decreasing trend while still showing fluctuations driven by the varying temperatures of winter seasons and fuel prices.
-In 2019, emissions have slightly increased compared to the previous year 2018 (when excluding LULUCF categories).
+ES Figure 2 illustrates that the emission shares of the various greenhouse gases are similar for the full time period. $CO_2$ accounts for the largest share of emissions, while $CH_4$ , $N_2O$ and F-Gases are only minor contributors.
+Emissions have increased after 1990, reaching a maximum in 2006.
+From then onwards, a decreasing trend starts to develop, still showing fluctuations driven by the varying temperatures of winter seasons and fuel prices.
+In 2020, emissions have slightly decreased compared to the previous year 2019 (when excluding LULUCF categories).